 Computers and Printing

 Computer stations and printers are available at all University Library locations.
 Software available on these stations vary by location.
 For information about what software is available please contact the service desk at the location you'll be visiting.

 Mini projectors can be checked-out for in-library use at the Arlington Campus Library and Mercer Library, Prince William Campus.

-Media Services, located on the 2nd floor of the Gateway Library at the JC, provides access to VHS/DVD multi-regional player stations on the first floor, and audio stations, including cassette and LP players, on the second floor.
+Media Services, located on the 2nd floor of the Gateway Library, provides access to VHS/DVD multi-regional player stations on the first floor, and audio stations, including cassette and LP players, on the second floor.
 The Arlington Campus Library provides access to VHS/DVD stations.
 Mercer Library, at the Prince William campus, provides access to VHS/DVD stations.

 Also available in the Gateway Library is the Collaboration Station with a large screen media:scape, allowing up to four computers quick access to the large screen.
 This space can be reserved through the group study room reservation system.